castrovinicius09/Sale.API/README.md

 # Developer Evaluation Project

-`READ CAREFULLY`

-## Use Case
-**You are a developer on the DeveloperStore team.
-Now we need to implement the API prototypes.**
+This API was based on `DDD` principles do create a Sales CRUD.

-As we work with `DDD`, to reference entities from other domains, we use the `External Identities` pattern with denormalization of entity descriptions.
+When referencing entities from other domains, the `External Identities` pattern was applied together with denormalization of entity descriptions, ensuring consistency while simplifying queries and reporting.

-Therefore, you will write an API (complete CRUD) that handles sales records.
-The API needs to be able to inform:
+This approach was adopted to implement a complete CRUD for managing sales records, providing clear and structured access to the required information.

+If you want to take a look in the future ideas for this project take a look [here](/.doc/backlog.md)

+## Business Rules

+### Entity fields

 * Sale number
 * Date when the sale was made